Well, unfortunately, there is no such thing. Are there some bad ones? Yeah, but you have to do a lot of digging around the Internet to even find one!

 It’s everything you’ve ever wanted in terms of plugins.
 Is it really worth the price, especially when you are just starting out and not making any money out of it?
 No!

 Oh yeah, every single edition comes with lifetime updates, so you don’t have to renew the license every year, or pay to get the newest version.

 There is also the free version which is identical to the Signature Bundle, but you won’t be able to reopen the files you saved.
 So you can check it out, see how the interface looks, tweak a few knobs, try out a couple plugins.
 Pretty handy, don’t you think?

-A lot of DJs such as Martin Garrix, Avicii, Afrojack, and so on are using FL to make their music.
+A lot of DJs such as Martin Garrix, Avicii, Afrojack, and so on are using FL Studio DAW for beginners to make their music.

 I promise I have nothing to do with Fruity Loops in a financial way, just been using it since my day one.

 - Powerful mixing and automation

 - The best Piano Roll in the business